Ayyybel/Ayyybel/_pages/favs.md

 ## Blogs, posts, and misc stuff
 - **9-23-25** - [Hosting a Website on a Disposable Vape](https://bogdanthegeek.github.io/blog/projects/vapeserver/) - just a really cool project I wish I had the patience or expertise to pull off.
 - **9-23-25** - [how to live without your phone by samkriss](https://samkriss.substack.com/p/how-to-live-without-your-phone) - I've been slowly making my phone less useful, but am quite scared of the leap it would take to get rid of it fully.
 Reading about others experiences is always interesting.
+- **9-15-23** - [The Cult of Done](https://www.youtube.com/watch?v=bJQj1uKtnus) - A video about a (manifesto)[https://medium.com/@bre/the-cult-of-done-manifesto-724ca1c2ff13] that I've wholly adopted since it was released.
+The Cult of Done is an amazing idea that I like to apply as much as possible